dataloop-ai/dtlpy-documentation/onboarding/03_add_and_annotate_data.md

 If you followed up the onboarding tutorial so far, you should have created and selected a dataset already.
 This means you are now ready to add data samples to your dataset and then learn how to annotate them.

+Data samples you upload to your dataset will be stored in something called an "item".
+Items are Dataloop objects belonging to the custom Dataloop "Item" class.
+They are represented as a Dataloop data model objects and are stored as a "json" file.
+Items contain the data sample you upload and the afferent metadata that you add to that data sample.

 To do that, you must first create a local directory on your computer, where you will place your data samples.
 If you are on windows, for example, you can create a folder at "C:\UploadDemo".
 Now you need to place an image (any image you have laying around).
 Then, I recommend you rename it to "test1.jpg".
 Now you can upload that sample to the dataset we created in the last chapter, using the following command:

 ```python